maxkant1/FG-TILEGLUE/USAGE/usage.md

 Few words about boundary file format: Boundary files are binary files containing an header specifying the number of points of the boundary, orientation (may be "lam" or "fi" respectively for horizontal or vertical orientation) and the geodetic coordinate value of the boundary.
-Boundary files can be easely converted into script file for visualization (ACAD scr script format) or ASCII format to be loaded and graphically representedin Excel, using the utilities boundarytoscript or boundarytoASCII.
+Boundary files can be easily converted into script file for visualization (ACAD scr script format) or ASCII format to be loaded and graphically representedin Excel, using the utilities boundarytoscript or boundarytoASCII.

         -oGeod <outputfile> performs transformation of coordinates from ECEF to Geodetic and saves